Washers & Dryers

 Clean the Entire Vent Run—Not Just the Lint Trap

-Most homeowners clean their lint trap regularly (as they should), but the vent ductwork itself often goes years without attention.
+Most homeowners clean their lint trap regularly, but the vent ductwork itself often goes years without attention.
 Before winter hits, clean the entire run from dryer to exterior.
-Our technicians recommend doing this annually, ideally in early fall.
+Annual cleaning in early fall is the standard our technicians recommend.

 Adjust Your Laundry Habits